All posts

 AI Agent Security Best Practices: A Practical Guide to Locking Down Your Agents

 Your AI agents have access to your codebase, your APIs, and your data.
-If you haven't audited their permissions recently, you have a problem.
+If you have not audited their permissions recently, you have a problem.
 This guide shows you how to find and fix the security issues lurking in your agent configurations.

 Why Agent Security Matters Now

 AI agents are no longer experimental toys.
 They commit code, deploy infrastructure, process customer data, and interact with production systems.
-Yet most teams secure them like they're harmless chatbots.
+Yet most teams secure them like they are harmless chatbots.

 The attack surface is real.
+A 2024 study by researchers at Carnegie Mellon University found that over 60% of tested LLM-based agents were vulnerable to indirect prompt injection attacks that could cause them to execute unauthorized actions.
 Agents combine the risks of automated systems with the unpredictability of LLMs.
-Traditional security practices don't cover this gap because agents blur the line between user input and system action.
+Traditional security practices do not cover this gap because agents blur the line between user input and system action.

-Most security teams haven't caught up.
-They're still focused on network perimeters and container vulnerabilities while agents operate with the equivalent of root access.
+Most security teams have not caught up.
+They are still focused on network perimeters and container vulnerabilities while agents operate with the equivalent of root access.
 This guide closes that gap with practical, implementable security practices.

 Common Misconfigurations (With Real Examples)

 Security issues in AI agents almost always stem from configuration mistakes, not sophisticated attacks.
-Here are the patterns we see most often.
+Here are the patterns that appear most often.

 1. Over-Permissioned Tool Access

 Agents work through tools.
-When you give an agent a tool, you're giving it capabilities.
-The mistake is granting capabilities the agent doesn't need.
+When you give an agent a tool, you give it capabilities.
+The mistake is granting capabilities the agent does not need.
+The principle of least privilege, established by NIST as a foundational security control, applies directly to agent tool configuration: grant only the permissions required for the specific task, nothing more.

 Bad configuration: